 If it is at all possible, identify the underlying cause and treat accordingly.
 This may include:

-Ensuring the cat is parasite free.
-Regularly, treating for fleas and worms.
+Ensure the cat is parasite free, treat regularly for fleas and worms.

 Avoiding and or eliminating suspected allergens.

 Flea control for cats with flea bite hypersensitivity which includes treating both the cat and the home.